mahmoudsaeedua74/Frontend-Assessment-Backend/README.md

 ## Overview

-This README provides instructions for setting up and using the Strapi API locally for the Frontend Assessment.
+This provides instructions for setting up and using the Strapi API locally for the Frontend Assessment.
 This API includes the `/user-informations` endpoint for managing user data.

 ## Setup and Running Strapi API Locally